 at New London Architecture

-New London Architecture is seeking a programme coordinator to join its London Festival of Architecture team in London.
+New London Architecture is looking for a conference producer to join its team in London.

 Main duties and responsibilities: